 Students are responsible for understanding and meeting all degree requirements.
 While the college maintains an academic advisory service and carefully works to keep accurate student records, this does not mitigate the student's obligation.

-Students should read the college’s requirements and should visit an advisor at least once each semester.
-Computerized degree audits indicating each student’s academic progress are available online on ONE.UF.
+Students should read the college’s requirements and should visit a college advisor at least once each semester.
+Computerized degree audits indicating each student’s academic progress are available online at ONE.UF.
 The audit is used by PATH advisors as the official standard for a student's satisfactory progress to the degree.

 - The option may not be applied to any course below the 3000 level.